-Case
+our Case

 Conner v.
 Biden

-On September 9, 2021, President Joe Biden announced his intent to issue a slate of federal vaccine mandates to impact nearly every American worker.
+Case Background: On September 9, 2021, President Joe Biden announced his intent to issue a slate of federal vaccine mandates to impact nearly every American worker.
 The President declared that federal employees must be vaccinated against COVID-19, including members of the U.S. military.
 He also announced a requirement for all healthcare workers.

 The Biden Administration’s mandates did not end with government employees or healthcare workers.
 The President went far beyond his already questionable legal authority in this area to require U.S. employees of private businesses to be vaccinated just because their employer has a contract with the federal government.
-This mandate, unlike the requirement for other private businesses under OHSA, does not allow for a testing alternative.
-The edict impacts an estimated one-fifth of the U.S. workforce.
+This mandate, unlike the requirement for other private businesses under OHSA, did not allow for a testing alternative.
+The edict impacted an estimated one-fifth of the U.S. workforce.

 No results found right now, please visit our newsroom.